Tomb of Anarkali: History

 During the time of the Sikh Empire, the tomb was occupied by Kharak Singh, and later was further desecrated by its conversion into the residence for the wife of General Jean-Baptiste Ventura, who was employed in the army of Ranjit Singh.
-The tomb was then converted during the British Raj into clerical offices in 1847 before repurposing the tomb into the Anglican St. James Church in 1851, and later regarded as Lahore's "Protestant Cathedral."
+The tomb was then converted during the British Raj into clerical offices in 1847 before being turned into the Anglican St. James Church in 1851, and later regarded as Lahore's "Protestant Cathedral."
 In 1891, the church congregation was relocated, and the tomb was repurposed as the Punjab Record Office.

 The occupant's cenotaph was removed when the tomb was repurposed into a church.
 When the building no longer served as a church, the cenotaph was placed at the site of the former altar, and not at the original site of the cenotaph.

 Architecture

-The structure's foundation are in the basic shape of an octagon, with alternating measurements of 44 feet and 30 feet for each side with semi-octagonal towers at each corner.
+The structure's foundations are in the basic shape of an octagon, with alternating measurements of 44 feet and 30 feet for each side with semi-octagonal towers at each corner.
 The structure is also topped by a double-dome, and is one of the earlier examples of such a dome from the Mughal era.
 The dome rests upon 8 arches, each measuring 12 feet 3 inches.

 The large arches in the sides of the building were once open in typical Mughal fashion, but were blocked off by the British.

 The building is today covered in whitewashing.
 It was reportedly once surrounded by a garden.
 The building is currently used as the Punjab Archives, so access to the public is limited.